loehx/homepage/data/en/articles/resume.md

 * Assembler
 * C#.NET

 I did my apprenticeship in a logistics company.
 As a software developer without specification on frontend or backend, I have planned and realized several projects independently.
 In the meantime I have learned a lot about software architecture, interfaces and data bases.
-A short list of projects I have done myself and skills I have earned:
+A list of projects I have done myself and skills I have earned:

 * Import logistics data from several countries through different interfaces and store them in a single database automatically.
 * Watch and send files and directories automatically over HTTP(S), (S)FTP and SMTP.